rclone/rclone/docs/content/docs.md

 will sync `/path/to/local` to `remote:current`, but for any files which would have been updated or deleted will be stored in `remote:old`.

+If running rclone from a script you might want to use today's date as the directory name passed to `--backup-dir` to store the old files.

 ### --bwlimit=BANDWIDTH_SPEC ###